Configure Workspace Settings

 Example:

-> "Summarize user's name, email, and order history including order number, line items, tracking URL, and shipping address."
+"Summarize the user's name, email, and order history, including order number, line items, tracking URL, and shipping address."

 Use Close Instruction to define when Aissist should close the conversation.